ravendb/docs/Documentation/5.4/Raven.Documentation.Pages/client-api/session/configuration/how-to-enable-optimistic-concurrency.python.markdown

 {PANEL: Enable globally}

-* Optimistic concurrency can also be _enabled_ for all sessions that are opened under a document store.
+* Optimistic concurrency can also be enabled for all sessions that are opened under a document store.

-* Use the [store.Conventions.UseOptimisticConcurrency](../../../client-api/configuration/conventions#useoptimisticconcurrency) convention to enable globally.
+* Use the [store.conventions.use_optimistic_concurrency](../../../client-api/configuration/conventions#useoptimisticconcurrency) convention to enable globally.

-{CODE optimistic_concurrency_2@ClientApi\Session\Configuration\OptimisticConcurrency.cs /}
+{CODE:python optimistic_concurrency_2@ClientApi\Session\Configuration\OptimisticConcurrency.py /}

 {PANEL/}

 {PANEL: Disable for specific document (when enabled on session)}

-* Optimistic concurrency can be _disabled when **storing** a specific document,
+* Optimistic concurrency can be _disabled_ when **storing** a specific document,
   even when it is _enabled_ for an entire session (or globally).

-* This is done by passing `null` as a change vector value to the [Store](../../../client-api/session/storing-entities) method.
+* This is done by passing `None` as a change vector value to the [store](../../../client-api/session/storing-entities) method.

-{CODE optimistic_concurrency_3@ClientApi\Session\Configuration\OptimisticConcurrency.cs /}
+{CODE:python optimistic_concurrency_3@ClientApi\Session\Configuration\OptimisticConcurrency.py /}

 {PANEL/}